jharwell/sierra/docs/src/exp/index.rst

   (you can have any number, defining an N-D experimental space).
 Each variable can make pretty much any changes it wants to the experimental inputs, giving you *massive* flexibility on how to set up your experiments.
-Variables are combined combinatorically by the sets changes they make to experimental inputs define the N-D experimental space.
+Variables are combined combinatorically by the sets of changes they make to experimental inputs to define the N-D experimental space.

 Beyond this, the *dependent* variables are those which you select as important